 periods: Paleolithic, Roman, and Late Middle Ages/Early Modern

-- Different site types: Caves, hill forts and castles
+- Different site types: Caves, rock-shelters, hill forts and castles

 - Renowned faculty and instructors with diverse interests and expertise